-She explained that one major reason for early February depression is that we're simply feeling the inevitable comedown from all the New Year's buzz.
+She explained that one major reason for January depression is that we're simply feeling the inevitable comedown from all the New Year's buzz.
 Celebratory treats like champagne and dusk-till-dawn parties "all produce feel-good neural transmitters in our brains," the Nashville-based counselor says.
 When we return to our workday routine, it's only natural for our bodies to need to readjust.
 Adding to this sense of disappointment is a lapse in our (often draconian) resolutions: "There is a lot of pressure to set New Year's resolutions and the inevitable guilt that comes with failing to meet them."

 Now that we better understand the February blues, how can we combat them?
 Scroll down for Poag's top tips on fighting seasonal depression.

 The last thing we want when we're feeling down is another entry on our to-do list.
 That being said, small actions can return major rewards.
 To get out of a slump, Poag recommends gentle mood-boosters like journaling and meditation.
 Journaling especially allows you to check in with yourself, vent, and get creative.
-With writing prompts and sections for listing what you're grateful for—and what you want to let go of—Desire Map Planner makes planning even the most stressful day feel within your control.

 Even a short stroll through your neighborhood will reduce stress and release endorphins.
 When I want nothing more than to hide under the covers all day, I use this trick: As soon as you get out of bed, put on workout wear.
 That way, you've already taken the first step in getting outside, and the rest will seem far less daunting.
-When I want to get moving, I'm a major fan of Sweaty Betty's cute and comfy statement leggings.

 "The lack of sunshine and cold weather during the month of February greatly influences our mood," says Poag.
-"Increase light in your home by turning on more lights or opening the curtains and letting natural sunlight in."
+"Increase the light in your home by turning on more lights or opening the curtains and letting natural sunlight in."
 This therapy lamp from NatureBright is Amazon's best-selling light therapy product (and a personal favorite).

 Looking for another way to lighten up?
 Try making space in your home.
 "Clutter can have a negative effect on moods," notes Poag, who suggests streamlining your possessions to help relieve anxiety.
 Start somewhere small—your medicine cabinet, for example—to make your task feel manageable, and blast an upbeat playlist while you work.